epicentre-msf/fieldmaps/README.md

-`{fieldmaps}` provides an R interface to [fieldmaps](https://fieldmaps.io), a humanitarian geospatial data platform that delivers standardized, edge-matched administrative boundaries for countries worldwide.
-The package enables easy access to high-quality reference data designed for humanitarian and development work, especially in challenging environments with limited connectivity or variable data quality.
+`{fieldmaps}` provides an R interface to [fieldmaps](https://fieldmaps.io), a humanitarian geospatial data platform that delivers standardised, edge-matched administrative boundaries for countries worldwide.
+The package enables easy access to high-quality geospatial data for R users, particularly those working in humanitarian contexts.

 ## About Fieldmaps

-Fieldmaps consolidates authoritative geospatial data from multiple sources into a living, practical database:
+Fieldmaps consolidates authoritative geospatial data from multiple sources into a living, practical and standardised database.
+Key features
+include:

 - **Edge-matched boundaries**: Globally consistent administrative boundaries that eliminate gaps and overlaps.
 Uses the OpenStreetMap